-ISM student member Elizabeth Rowland shares her experience of her first term of conservatoire in the midst of a global pandemic.
+ISM student member Elizabeth Rowland shares her experience of studying at conservatoire in the midst of a global pandemic.

 Whilst getting a scholarship to one of the finest conservatoires in the UK to play viola was a dream come true, I never expected it to be quite as it was when I arrived in September 2020.

 Needless to say, 2020 was a challenging year for everyone, not least for the performing arts industry.
 Like many aspiring performing artists, I have felt the effects of the pandemic on my studies that will one day inform my professional career.

 When the UK’s first lockdown was announced, I suddenly found my upcoming A-level exams hanging by a thread and my part-time waitressing job gone.
 After accepting that my A-levels were beyond my control and processing being furloughed from my job, I immersed myself in the only thing I knew was certain.
 My place at conservatoire.

 Practice filled my days and when I wasn’t practicing, I was supporting other artists by watching their live streams and home Zoom concerts.
 I found it difficult to remain hopeful that I would start studying in September, but I seized this unique opportunity to prepare myself as much as possible before I would start my professional training.